I'm Justin Johnson. I Build Things.

 The Night Shift

 So I build at night.
 Weekends.
-Early mornings before anyone else is awake.
+Early mornings before anyone's awake.
 On planes.
+On trains.
 In hotel rooms.

 Not because I have to.
 Because I can't not.

-ARIA: A research agent that runs 24/7, generating novel hypotheses while I sleep
+ARIA: a research agent that runs 24/7 on my own GPU, generating and testing hypotheses while I sleep.

 The Philosophy

-I believe we’re living through the most significant shift in how knowledge work gets done since the invention of the spreadsheet.
+We're living through the biggest change in how knowledge work gets done since the spreadsheet.
 Maybe bigger.

 I call it the 1:N effect.
-One person, properly equipped with AI collaborators, can produce output that previously required teams.
-Not because AI replaces human judgment — it doesn’t — but because it eliminates the friction between having an idea and making it real.
+One person, properly equipped with AI collaborators, produces what used to take a team.
+Not because AI replaces judgment.
+It doesn't.
+Because it removes the friction between having an idea and making it real.

-This isn’t about working harder.
-It’s about leverage.
-The same effort produces 10x the output when you’re not fighting the tools.
+This isn't about working harder.
+It's about leverage.
+The same effort, ten times the output, once you stop fighting the tools.

 The Evidence

 I wanted to capture this somewhere.
-Not a resume — resumes are dead.
-Not a LinkedIn profile — those are for recruiters.
-Something that shows the work, the connections between projects, the patterns that emerged.
+Not a resume, resumes are dead.
+Not a LinkedIn profile, those are for recruiters.
+Something that shows the work and the connections between the projects.

 What I'm Exploring Now

 The frontier keeps moving.
-Here’s where my attention is:
+Where my attention is:

 The content flywheel.
-Every experiment becomes a blog post.
-Every blog post becomes social content.
-The publishing pipeline is automated end-to-end — from DGX training logs to Substack to LinkedIn.
+Every experiment becomes a post.
+Every post becomes social.
+The pipeline runs itself.

 The Invitation

-If you’re building with AI, I want to hear about it.
-The community of people pushing these boundaries is still small enough that we can learn from each other.
+If you're building with AI, I want to hear about it.
+The community pushing these boundaries is still small enough that we can learn from each other.

 Find me:

 The future belongs to builders.
-Let’s build it together.
+Let's build it.

-By day, I help discover cancer treatments.
-By night, I prove what one person can do with AI.
-The two aren’t as different as you’d think.
+By day I help bring better medicine to patients.
+By night I prove what one person can do with AI.
+The two are closer than you'd think, and the book is about exactly that.